shuaibcharfaray1/machine-learning-emotion-regulator/README.md

 The `back-end` branch is selft explanatory.
 For all new back-end features.
 They will have a branch made here, coded, tested, validated and refined.
 Once that unit has been tested.
 It will be merged with `back-end`.

 The `documentation` branch is mainly for developmental documentation.
 This is not for collaborators to work with unless instructed to.
 These are for project planning, design, and all details.

+# Set up and configuration

+Due to this project being programmed in the python language.
+The set up will follow the below instructions.

+Please follow the steps available at [W3 Schools](https://www.w3schools.com/git/git_remote_fork.asp?remote=github).
+Please read these carefully before doing the below steps.

+1. Fork the repository.
+   1. On GitHub, navigate to the repository you want to fork.
+   2. Click the "Fork" button at the top right of the page.
+2. Clone the repository to your local machine.
+Make sure you navigate to the folder where you wish to have the program installed.
+3. Navigate to the cloned folder and set up the Virtual environment.
+   1. `python -m venv myvenv`
+   2. To activate it in both your normal terminal and git bash terminal.
+Below are the commands for each
+      1. windows terminal `venv\Scripts\activate`.
+      2. bash terminal `source venv/bin/activate`
+4. Install requirements.txt.
+   1. `pip install -r requirements.txt`.
+5. Configure the environment variables.
+    - You'd need to configure the following environment variables.
+For simplicity sake these will be configured in git bash terminal.
+    1. `export FLASK_APP=units/main.py`.
+    2. `export FLASK_ENV=development`.
+6. Confirm the variables were set.
+    1. `echo $FLASK_APP`.
+    2. `ECHO $FLASK_ENV`.
+7. Run the flask app.
+   1. `flask run`

+Once the above steps are done, you will be able to collaborate.